 They may even get advice from designers who think attractive graphics are far more important than the words.
 Thus, they advise their clients to minimize text.

-But that’s not how search engines see things, and it isn’t really what people want, either.
+But that’s not how search engines see things.
+And it isn’t really what people want, either.
 Remember, the Internet is the “information highway,” and people come there to get detailed information–not just generalities or pictures.
+They want content.

 Invest in good content to differentiate your business and give people reasons to do business with you.
 Good content helps sell people on you–and it’s also what search engines look for.
 Of course, it must be easy for people to browse and read, too.
 That’s where a good web designer really earns his/her pay.

 Rule #2: Optimize the pages.
 There are a variety of techniques that should be used when building and optimizing a website.
-Unfortunately, many web designers don’t know much about on-page SEO, and I have seen plenty of sites that have absolutely nothing a search engine can grab onto.
+Unfortunately, many web designers don’t know much about on-

 Keep in mind that many of these steps take expertise and involve extra time.
 Assuming your web designer knows how, you should be prepared to budget more for a site that includes these steps.
 A well optimized site may also involve advanced keyword research and SEO copy writing–additional skills that are worth paying for.